ericmann/invoices/README.md

 - The script scans the `invoices/` directory for all `.yaml` files (except `_template.yaml`)
 - For each invoice file, it checks if a PDF already exists in the `output/` directory
-- If no PDF exists, it generates a new one with the current date
+- If no PDF exists (or `--regenerate` is used), it generates a new one with the current date
-- If a PDF already exists, it skips generation to avoid duplicates
+- If a PDF already exists and `--regenerate` is not used, it skips generation to avoid duplicates
 - CSS styling is loaded from `includes/style.css` at runtime

 ### Example Invoice YAML Structure